Bone Grafting & Tissue Regeneration for Dental Implants and Other Reconstruction

 New Technology In Bone Regeneration

 Amazing new developments in bone regeneration are changing many of the basic ways we as Oral & Maxillofacial Surgeons reconstruct the oral & facial region.
 These techniques in many ways are replacing the need for autogenous bone grafts.
 Drs.
-Elias and Jun and The Pacific Coast Center for Oral, Facial and Cosmetic Surgery offer these new technologies and incorporate them when indicated to provide our patients with the most up-to-date care possible.
+Elias, Jun, Stephens and Verratti and The Pacific Coast Center for Oral, Facial and Cosmetic Surgery offer these new technologies and incorporate them when indicated to provide our patients with the most up-to-date care possible.
 The following are some of these new technologies.